sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionchanged:: 7.3
       Add ``--pdb`` long option.

-.. option:: --debug-warnings
+.. option:: --exception-on-warning

-   (Requires :option:`--pdb`.)
+   Raise an exception when a warning is emitted during the build.
-   Run the Python debugger, :mod:`pdb`, for warnings emitted while building.
+   This can be useful in combination with :option:`--pdb` to debug warnings.

    .. versionadded:: 8.1